Data Centers in Austria

 Power Analysis

-Average Cost Of Power: Industrial power costs average €0.09/kWh as of August 2025.
-This competitive and stable pricing helps businesses forecast operational expenditures accurately, avoiding the volatility seen in other European markets.
+Average Cost Of Power: Industrial power costs average around €0.09/kWh as of August 2025.
+This competitive pricing, combined with grid stability, delivers predictable operational expenditures for high-density deployments.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Austria does not offer specific tax incentives for data center development.
-Instead, its advantage lies in a predictable and transparent corporate tax structure that simplifies long-term financial planning.
+Tax Advantage For Data Centers: Austria does not offer specific tax incentives for data centers.
+The primary financial advantage is a stable and transparent tax system, which simplifies long-term financial planning and investment.

 Natural Disaster Risk